 Adopt an event-driven, multi-service architecture with a durable workflow engine.
 Core components include a supplier data layer, a PO service, an invoice processing service, a reconciliation engine, an AI agent layer, and an audit/logging plane.
 High-level data flow:

-• PO generation flow: intake request, validation against policy constraints, AI-assisted PO item drafting, price and term validation, approval routing, and PO issuance to ERP.
+- PO generation flow: intake request, policy validation, AI-assisted PO item drafting, price/term validation, approval routing, and PO issuance to ERP.

-• Invoice processing flow: invoice intake (EDI, PDF OCR, or supplier portal), data extraction, vendor and PO linkage, three-way match logic, discrepancy tagging, and AP posting.
+- Invoice processing flow: invoice intake (EDI, PDF OCR, or supplier portal), data extraction, vendor/PO linkage, three-way match, discrepancy tagging, and AP posting.

-• Reconciliation engine: continuous verification of PO versus receipt data versus invoice data; track mismatches and trigger exception handling and human review as needed.
+- Reconciliation engine: continuous verification of PO, receipt, and invoice data; trigger exception handling and human review as needed.

-• Audit and provenance: produce immutable event logs, decision traces, and metadata records for each action for compliance and traceability.
+- Audit and provenance: immutable event logs, decision traces, and metadata records for compliance and traceability.

 Tooling Stack: Capabilities and Roles